Arsenio Halfhuid

-Arsenio Amerencio Halfhuid (born 9 November 1991) is a Dutch former professional footballer of Surinamese descent who most recently played for SV DSO in the lower leagues of the Dutch football pyramid and is now a coach.
+Arsenio Amerencio Halfhuid (born 9 November 1991) is a Dutch retired footballer who most recently played for SV DSO in the lower leagues of the Dutch football pyramid and is now a coach.
 He previously played for various Dutch football academy sides including Feyenoord and ADO Den Haag, as well as the youth team of English side Aston Villa.
 Halfhuid played either as a central defender or a striker after being used in the latter role by Aston Villa youth team coach Tony McAndrew.
 Halfhuid is the cousin of former Chelsea and Southampton defender Ken Monkou.